 The bill amends West Virginia's Code, specifically section 60-6-9, to expand the definition of public intoxication to include individuals intoxicated by controlled substances, in addition to those intoxicated by alcoholic liquor.
-The previous language that defined "intoxicated" has been deleted and replaced with new language that clarifies that intoxication includes the use of controlled substances as defined in the relevant sections of the code.
-This change aims to address the growing concern over substance abuse in public spaces.
+The previous language that defined "intoxicated" has been deleted and replaced with new language that clarifies the term includes intoxication from both alcohol and controlled substances as defined in other sections of the code.
+This change aims to address the growing concern of substance abuse in public spaces.

 Statutes affected: